Octopamine: In non-Drosophila insects

 The emerald cockroach wasp stings the host for its larvae (a cockroach) in the head ganglion (brain).
 The venom blocks octopamine receptors and the cockroach fails to show normal escape responses, grooming itself excessively.
 It becomes docile and the wasp leads it to the wasp's den by pulling its antenna like a leash.

-Octopamine in Drosophila
+In Drosophila

 Octopamine affects almost every process of the fruit fly and is widely present in both the adult and larval fly.
 A non-exhaustive list of some of the areas in which Octopamine modulates: